microsoft/TypeScript-Node-Starter/README.md

 Or, if you're using VS Code, you can use `cmd + shift + b` to run the default build task (which is mapped to `npm run build`), and then you can use the command palette (`cmd + shift + p`) and select `Tasks: Run Task` > `npm: start` to run `npm start` for you.

 > **Note on editors!** - TypeScript has great support in [every editor](http://www.typescriptlang.org/index.html#download-links), but this project has been pre-configured for use with [VS Code](https://code.visualstudio.com/).
-Throughout the README We will try to call out specific places where VS Code really shines or where this project has been setup to take advantage of specific features.
+Throughout the README We will try to call out specific places where VS Code really shines or where this project has been set up to take advantage of specific features.

 Finally, navigate to `http://localhost:3000` and you should see the template being served and rendered locally!

 # Deploying the app
-There are many ways to deploy an Node app, and in general, nothing about the deployment process changes because you're using TypeScript.
+There are many ways to deploy a Node app, and in general, nothing about the deployment process changes because you're using TypeScript.
 In this section, I'll walk you through how to deploy this app to Azure App Service using the extensions available in VS Code because I think it is the easiest and fastest way to get started, as well as the most friendly workflow from a developer's perspective.

 ## Prerequisites